 Bienvenue!
-In this Locaux Travel Guide to Paris, our Locaux Insider Melody Kiersz (her story of moving to Paris is here), shares some gems around the city that any visitor should add to their list of musts.
+In this Locaux Insider Must See Do Travel Guide To Paris, our Locaux Insider Melody Kiersz, shares some gems around the city that any visitor should add to their list of musts.

 Eats and Drinks

 Un café s’il vous plait.